MassiliaB/ft_server/README.md

 42 project March 2021.

 ## Subject
 About system administration and Docker.
-Set up an Nginx server with a a Wordpress and PhpMyadmin running in a single container.
+Set up an Nginx server with a Wordpress and PhpMyadmin, with a Mysql database, running in a single container.

 ## The project
 **What is Docker ?**